benbrastmckie/ModelChecker/Docs/Questions.md

 # Questions

-Questions should be organized under topic when possible.
+Questions should be organized under a topic when possible.

 ## Z3